zishone/mongover/README.md

             }
         ],
         "data": {
-            "preservePrimaryKey": true,         // Specifies if _id from export file should be preserved when applied.
+            "preserveUnderscoreId": true,         // Specifies if _id from export file should be preserved when applied.
-            "upsertFields": [                   // Specify fields to be used to check if a document exists in the collection and used as filter to update the document.
+            "identifierFields": [                   // Specify fields to be used to check if a document exists in the collection and used as filter to update the document.
-                "fieldName"
+                "_id"
             ],
             "ignoreFields": [                   // Specify fields to be ignored when updating existing documents.
                 "fieldName"